filvaleriia/scaffold-based-metrics/README.md

 ##  🔬⚙️ Project overview
 In this project, we applied three metrics to compare different molecular generators as well as different generator settings in the optimization process.
-To demonstrate the target independence of these metrics, we selected two pharmacological targets and evaluated five molecular generators:
+To demonstrate the target-independence of these metrics, we evaluated five molecular generators on two pharmacological targets:

 1. **Molpher** – atom-based molecular generator using an evolutionary strategy
 2. **DrugEx** – neural network–based generator.
-Two architectures and two different epsilon parameter settings (affecting exploration vs. exploitation) were applied:
+Two architectures and two different `epsilon` parameter settings (affecting exploration vs. exploitation) were applied:
    - DrugEx RNN
    - DrugEx GT
 3. **REINVENT** – neural network–based generator using a pretrained model
 4. **GB_GA** – atom-based generator using a genetic algorithm.
-Two different mutation_rate parameters were tested (1% and 50%)
+Two different `mutation_rate` parameters were tested (1% and 50%)
 5. **AddCarbon** – baseline generator for result verification

 To cover different structural aspects, we employed two scaffold definitions: **CSKs** and **Murcko scaffolds** (RDKit definition).

 For data preparation, we retrieved compounds from **ChEMBL31** for the *Glucocorticoid receptor (GR)* and *Leukocyte elastase (LE)*, selecting only active molecules using activity thresholds (<=100 nM for GR, <=1000 nM for LE).
 The compounds were converted to CSKs and clustered into five groups.
 From these clusters, we constructed an **Input Set (IS)** and a **Recall Set (RS)** using two approaches:
-- *dissimilarity split (a)*
+- dissimilarity split (a)
-- *similarity split (b)*
+- similarity split (b)

 ![a.
 Dissimilarity split; b.
 Similarity split](img/sim-dis-with-background.png)